ARMmbed/BLEIntros/Docs/mbed_Classic/HeartRate.md

 ##What you'll need
 </a>

-If you don't already know how to import your board and a program into the compiler, please see the [URI Beacon](../mbed_Classic/URIBeacon.md) sample.
+If you don't already know how to import your board and a program into the compiler, please see the [UriBeacon](../mbed_Classic/URIBeacon.md) sample.

 To see the heart rate information on your phone, download Panobike for [iOS](https://itunes.apple.com/gb/app/panobike/id567403997?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.topeak.panobike&hl=en).